connorhanks/AI-Discord-Chatbot/README.md

 ## AI-Discord-Chatbot
-A chatbot for Discord which implements artificial intelligence and machine learning to create interesting conversations.
+A chatbot for Discord which implements artificial intelligence to create interesting conversations.

 Please note: A Discord update has affected the way tokens are handled, therefore the bot is now outdated.
 I am no longer working on this project, but feel free to create a pull request!